Permits to take water

 You will receive a confirmation email with the reference number for your application.

->

-> Do not submit payment information in your email.
-If your application requires payment, you must mail your payment to us.
+Do not submit payment information in your email.
+Learn more about payment methods for PTTW applications.

->

-> For each category, there are different application fees to process, review and issue a permit:
+For each category, there are different application fees to process, review and issue a permit:

 - Category 3: $3,000